federicodematteis/ECAL-work/ML/README.md

 ## Work in progress
-Now i want to use more than 1 iRing.npy as train dataset; the purpose is to use do an append of one dataset to the queue of another one, and take the time data into consideration as an input, and to predict transparency data on a single iRing.
+Now i want to use more than 1 iRing.npy as train dataset; the purpose is to append one dataset to the queue of another, using the new duplicated metadata-frame as input for training, and to take the time data into consideration as an input, in order to predict transparency data on a single iRing.